-Due to nature of the Dark Sun, create water was reduced to an fraction of its normal efficiency in the setting from the start.
+Due to the nature of Dark Sun, create water was reduced to a fraction of its normal efficiency in the setting from the start.
 It was better than nothing, but it wouldn't save anyone unless you were both high level and devoted a lot of spell slots to it.
 The game designers wanted an apocalyptic setting where the players actually had to struggle.

 Generally, D&D magic easily lends itself to Magitek - a permanent area of reverse gravity with a flywheel half inside is a perpetual motion machine, conjuring water and fire (or ready steam) allows compact steam machines never running out of fuel, etc. It's used more frequently than purposefully averted, but still not all that much.

 The Tippyverse is a hypothetical setting where every piece of phlebotinum is pushed to its ultimate limit.
 In a world ruled by wizards, spells are "trapped" in push-button Magitek machines that act as food dispensers, showers, training dummy makers for grinding experience, emergency rooms, transport, and more.

 Actually, Boon Traps (traps that do something helpful) are mentioned in the sourcebook Dungeonscape as a way to feed monsters in dungeons, and other useful things.
 So, no, it's not a bug, it's a feature.
 Besides, you can do all the exact same things with wondrous items, they are just more expensive.

 In most New World of Darkness gamelines, using your magic powers for mundane tasks is a Karma Meter violation.
 But it's usually one so small that only a living saint would even need to roll for degeneration for doing it.